Law Society of Zimbabwe

 The Law Society of Zimbabwe (LSZ) is an association mandated with registering lawyers and regulating how lawyers and law firms operate in Zimbabwe.
 The LSZ is dedicated to effectively and efficiently representing and regulating the legal profession to promote the sustainable development of the legal profession, the observance of the rule of law, and foster public trust and confidence in the justice system.

 The Law Society of Zimbabwe was established in 1981.
 Its membership is drawn from all registered legal practitioners in Zimbabwe in private practice, commerce and civil service.

+In March 2026, over 40 years after the founding of the association, the LSZ president, Lison Ncube, announced a rebranding initiative, with a new logo and increased commitment to embracing change.